Selling a Shared Ownership Property

 - Prove they are not in mortgage or rent arrears

 - Have savings of at least £4,000 to cover the costs (this amount may vary depending on the provider)

 It’s important to note that the criteria needed to qualify as a Shared Ownership buyer can vary as different housing associations will have different requirements.
-If you’re unsure, it’s advised that you speak to your housing provider to confirm.
-Most providers will have a long waiting list for their Shared Ownership homes so it’s vital you speak to them first.
+If you’re unsure, speak to your housing provider to confirm.
+Most providers will have a long waiting list for their Shared Ownership homes.

 There is often a set period of time that your housing provider will have to try and sell the property through the scheme - this should be stated in your lease.
 Once this period ends, you will be allowed to either advertise the home yourself, choose an estate agent or sell privately.

 How Long Does it Take to Sell a Shared Ownership Property?

 As with any property sale, the length of time it takes to sell will vary as every transaction is different.
 However, many housing associations will already have a waiting list of prospective buyers, possibly reducing the waiting time.
 If they fail, you can then sell the home through the open market.

 The housing association will have an allotted amount of time to find an appropriate buyer and begin the selling process - this will vary depending on the provider, but it's typically about 8 weeks with the buyer then having 12 weeks to complete the sale.
 Peabody is one of the largest housing providers in London and the South East of England.
 According to its latest data, they were able to find a buyer within the 8-week nomination period for 98.8% of resales, suggesting a healthy waiting list of buyers.